Naveen2070/handy-kit/readme.md

 - Inspired by the need for a simple, modular CLI tool
 - Built with Node.js, modern ES modules, and readline for interactivity

+---

+## Roadmap

+Planned features and improvements for future releases:

+- **Output formatting templates** — customizable layouts for `deps tree`, `deps table`, and Git charts.
+- **Richer code quality checks** — extend `code` group with detection for unused imports, circular dependencies, and complexity reports.
+- **Interactive scaffold mode** — guided prompts to build directory structures interactively instead of only from templates.
+- **Comprehensive testing** — add test coverage across all commands and subcommands.
+- **Library quality improvements** — ongoing enhancements to performance, stability, and developer experience.

+Have more ideas?
+Open an issue or contribute!

+---